SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 ### Personality summary

 A brief description of the personality.
-It is added to the chat at a depth of 8-15 messages, so it has a significant impact on the character.

-Example:
+Examples:

-`Cheerful, cunning, provocative`
+* `Cheerful, cunning, provocative`

-Another example:

-`Aqua likes to do nothing and also likes to get drunk`
+* `Aqua likes to do nothing and also likes to get drunk`

-* In Pygmalion model, it is used as a "Personality:" prompt section

 ### First message